 A variety of speech, language, and hearing problems that may exist in children and adults are examined.
 Normal processes, abnormalities, and treatment are also discussed.

-Prerequisite: COMM 251 or COMM 251W
+Prerequisite: COMM 255 or COMM 255W

 Offered: Fall.

 COMM 311W - Advanced Public Relations (4)

 Advanced public relations skills are learned, with emphasis on strategy and evaluation techniques applied to case studies.
 Students develop individual case studies using a multi-stage writing process.
 This is a Writing in the Discipline (WID) course.